FluBBaOfWard/WSCpuTest/README.md

 Normaly:
 	AuxCarry, Carry & Overflow are cleared.
 	Parity, Sign & Zero are set according to result.
-If a division by zero:
+If division by zero:
-	AuxCarry, Parity & Sign are cleared.
+	AuxCarry, Carry, Overflow, Parity & Sign are cleared.
-	Carry & Overflow are set.
-	Zero is set if AL > 0x40.
+	Zero is set if bit 6 or 7 of AL is set (AL > 0x3F).

 ### AAD / CVTDB
 The AAD op-code just as the AAM op-code is a 2 byte op-code, and the second byte can be any value not just 10.
 So this is a byte by byte multiplication plus byte addition.
 The answear is only in AL